Etiopathogenesis

 • cornea verticillata – the corneal hyperdensities Cornea verticillata Cornea verticillata

-• can be observed with a slit lamp as whitish streaks
+• can be observed using a slit lamp as whitish streaks

 Diagnostic evaluation